 Slavery is a system in which principles of property law are applied to people, allowing individuals to own, buy, and sell other individuals as a form of property.
 Slaves are unable to withdraw from this arrangement and work with little to no pay.

-Slavery was abolished in the United States in 1865 following the Civil War.
+Before 1865, the United States had 16 slave states.
+Slavery was abolished in 1865 following the Civil War.
 The 13th Amendment to the U.S. Constitution states, "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."

-There are 167 countries that still have slavery, affecting about 46 million people.
+Today, 167 countries still have slavery, affecting about 46 million people.
 Although governments have taken steps and raised awareness about modern slavery, it is difficult to detect and recognize in many cases.
-It’s important to know the signs of slavery so that authorities and organizations can be alerted.
+It's important to know the signs of slavery so that authorities and organizations can be alerted.

 While over a hundred countries still have slavery, six countries have significantly high numbers: